 On representation, Sweden fares quite well: Sweden has a long history of female foreign ministers and robust representation in parliament, a value it also appears to model in its diplomatic engagements and foreign assistance priorities.
-On resources, too, the story is a good one: Sweden leads the world in levels of ODA earmarked for gender equality as a primary or significant objective, at close to 90%, although the precise dollar amount invested in implementing the agenda is unclear.
-Apart from 200 million Krona that were committed towards the "She Decides" initiative, no clear documentation appears to have been made public outlining the amount of funding that has gone towards implementing the feminist foreign policy between 2014-2018 (Government of Sweden, 2018).
+On resources, too, the story is a good one: 90 percent for Sweden's overseas development assistance (ODA) is earmarked for gender equality, either as a principal or significant objective, although the precise dollar amount invested is unclear.
+Apart from 200 million krona that were committed towards the "She Decides" initiative, no clear documentation of the amount of funding that has gone towards implementing the feminist foreign policy between 2014-2018 has been made public (Government of Sweden, 2018).